On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on large scales

 where $\rho _{0} \left(a\right)$ is the mean matter density.
-The adhesion approximation (a phenomenological model) extends the range of Zeldovich approximation into the weakly nonlinear regime.
+The function $f(\Omega_m)\approx\Omega_m^{0.6}$ depends on the content of matter $\Omega_m$.
+The adhesion approximation (a phenomenological model) extends the range of the Zeldovich approximation into the weakly nonlinear regime.

-The artificial ("effective") viscosity has its origin from inverse energy cascade (Eq. \eqref{ZEqnNum133069}) and nonlinear interaction of velocity fluctuations in SG-CFD (Eq. \eqref{ZEqnNum959459}).
-At this time, to develop dynamic relations, we adopt the adhesion approximation with a time-varying viscosity $\nu \left(a\right)$ as dominant dynamics on large scale.
+Artificial ("effective") viscosity has its origin in the inverse energy cascade (Eq. \eqref{ZEqnNum133069}).
+On small scales ($r<r_t$ in Fig. \ref{fig:19}), there exists a continuous halo-mediated inverse cascade of kinetic energy from small to large scales until the largest halo scale $r_t$ \citep{Xu:2023-Dark-matter-halo-mass-functions-and}.
+The effective viscosity $\nu(a)$ on the scale $r_t$ is required to continuously dissipate the energy cascaded from all scales below $r_t$.
+At this time, to develop dynamic relations, we adopt the adhesion approximation with a time-varying viscosity $\nu \left(a\right)$ as the dominant dynamics on large scales.
+Two identities can be introduced for an arbitrary velocity field $\boldsymbol{\mathrm{u}}$,